microtrain/bootcamp/07-JavaScript/04-Events.md

 ## Click Event

-Add the following to the path /var/www/mtbc/events/onclick.html and open to corresponding file in your editor.
-In your browser navigate to *mtbc/js/events/onclick.html* .Add the following to the body tag of the document and refresh the page.
+Add the following to the path */mtbc/js/events/onclick.html* and open to corresponding file in your editor.
+In your browser navigate to *localhost.mtbc/js/events/onclick.html*.
+Add the following to the body tag of the document and refresh the page.

 ### Exercise 1 - Catch the Click
 ```html